iota-pi/crossangles/README.md

 > The easiest way to plan your UNSW timetable for next semester

 ### Considerations for later:
-* Week-intelligent clash detection
+* Week-based clash detection
-* Save as image
+* Allowed clash display
+* Custom commitments
+* Show which campus the course is on?
 * Multi-threading for search
-* Update sidebar menu
+* Facebook share button

 ## Build Setup